gavineadie/SatelliteKit/README.md

 - clean up the JSON version of the TLE initializer.
 - start work on an (**EXPERIMENTAL**) XML version of the TLE initializer.

+`version/tag 1.0.26 ..
+(2020 Jun 30)`

+- move "Satellite.swift" from "Astro" group to "SGP" group.

+`version/tag 1.0.27 ..
+(2021 Jan 30)`

+- make the TLE struct accessible from the Satellite struct.

 ---